denten-books/plain-text/30-format.md

 *means*, Sontag urged critics to show "how it is" and "that it is."[@sontag_against_1966, 10] Form, as she saw it, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.

+The words "explication" and "exegesis" by contrast imply the movement from the inside to the outside.
+For a psychoanalytical critic interpretation in that sense may mean revealing the hidden psychological drives behind expression.
+A Marxist critic may instead look for the concealed operation of ideology.
+Fredrick Jameson, a prominent Marxist critic influenced the Russian formalists, wrote, for example, that "the process of criticism is not so much the interpretation of content as it is a revealing of it:"

+> [It is] a laying bare, a restoration of the original message the original
+> experience, beneath the distortions of the various kinds of censorship that
+> have been at work upon it; and this revelation takes the form of an
+> explanation of why the content was so distorted and is thus inseparable from
+> a description of the mechanisms of this censorship itself
+> [@jameson_marxism_1972, 404].

+The emphasis on originality

 ## Tactics of Reading